-We have audited the accompanying financial statements of the business type activities of The Lower Florida Keys Hospital District ("the District"), a taxing district in the Lower Florida Keys, Monroe County, as of and for the years ended September 30, 2023 and 2022, and the related notes to the financial statements, which comprise the District's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Lower Florida Keys Hospital District (the "District"), as of and for the fiscal year ended September 30, 2024, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business type activities of the District as of September 30, 2023 and 2022, and the respective changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the District, as of September 30, 2024, and the respective changes in financial position, and cash flows thereof for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.